nhrap-dev/FHIT/Python_env/TropicalStormNames/readme.md

 - https://public.wmo.int/en/media/news/supplemental-list-of-tropical-cyclone-names-raiv

 Note that these lists may change if one or more of the names are retired.
 If that happens, refer to the links and organizations above to update the lists.

+Altantic 2020 name list has been reordered to match up with ADCIRC values, where storm 19 is Sally not Teddy.